-The Sector add-on Event content type is prepared for events with a defined start and end date that happen at a specific location.
+The Sector add-on Event content type lets you create events with a defined start date, end date, and location.
 This guide explains how to add and edit your event content.

 Visit the Sector online demo to see sample events, a basic event landing page, and the events archive